-I was on a late night comedy talk show in Chicago, and one of the other guests on the show was a former WWE wrestler named Lisa Marie Varon, and Lisa Marie was doing her finishing move, or her signature move, on the talk show host.
-She was so strong and so badass, and I wondered how our women's stories and feminism doesn't include these women wrestlers.
-And if the Pakistani woman wrestles, then you could add this other layer of unexpected connection where this Mexican woman has this history of lucha libre in her family.
+I was on a late-night comedy talk show in Chicago, and one of the other guests on the show was a former WWE wrestler named Lisa Marie Varon, and Lisa Marie was doing her finishing move, or her signature move, on the talk show host.
+She was so strong and so badass.
+I wondered why women's stories and feminism don't include these female wrestlers.
+And if the there was a Pakistani woman wrestles, then you could add this other layer of unexpected connection where this Mexican woman has this history of a lucha libre in her family.

 I just recently watched Netflix's GLOW.
 What do you think it is about women's wrestling that's connecting with people right now?

-I was thinking about these kinds of non-traditional spaces and very queer spaces that I started being a part of in Chicago, where you end up having to create and find spaces that you feel safe or that your community feels safe, whether they're burlesque shows, or drag shows, or women's arm-wrestling, or dance parties, or concerts that are geared towards creating a culture that's deeply inclusive.
-It felt actually really natural when I met this wrestler––why wouldn't there be an underground wrestling party that was all women, very queer, lesbian-inspired, and powerful, as a way of creating an empowering feminist space?
+I was thinking about these kinds of non-traditional spaces and very queer spaces that I started being a part of in Chicago.
+You end up having to create and find spaces that you feel safe or that your community feels safe in.
+It might be at burlesque shows, or drag shows, or women's arm-wrestling, or dance parties, or concerts that are geared toward creating a culture that's deeply inclusive.
+It felt actually really natural when I met this wrestler––why wouldn't there be an underground wrestling party that was all women, very queer, lesbian-inspired, and powerful, that created an empowering feminist space?

 I would definitely watch that!

 Of course, I would star in it, you know what I mean?

 How do you combine these larger ideas with the more autobiographical elements of the film?